-- A candidate or prospect is created by a third-party integration (like Entelo, Hired, or Connectifier).
+- A candidate or prospect is created by the bulk import tool or a third-party integration (like Entelo, Hired, or Connectifier).

 - Since we don't know how each and every third-party integration might be adding candidates and prospects to your account, any profiles created via the Candidate Ingestion API will not be evaluated by Auto-Merge.
 Please Note: If you've given a Job Board API key to an integration partner, candidates they import could be merged automatically.
 This API works just like your job board, so we don't make a distinction between candidates they add and candidates who apply directly.
 This is an uncommon setup, but one we see every once in a while.
 You can see which API keys you've given out on the Configure > Dev Center > API Credential Management page.

 - A candidate or prospect matches a candidate who is only on one or more confidential jobs.